ytturi/MortDeGana_Bot/CONTRIBUTING.md

 Please link your PR to one of the existing issues (or create a new one).
 If there is no issue, please describe the PR according to the Pull Request template available (should appear in your GitHub UI when you create the PR)

+# Code-wise

+## Using types in Python

+Yes, we know it's not something required, but it is for us.
+It's not something present in the whole code (yet).
+However **all new code should be typed**.

 ## Found bugs while coding ?

 - Are they minor bugs? -> Solve them in your PR